Settings -

 17 km 46 km/h 1 days scenic

-Greece: most important traffic regulations
+Greece: the most important traffic rules

 State of Greek roads and tolls

-If you are planning to take the Aktio – Preveza Undersea Tunnel or the Rio - Andirio Bridge connecting the Peloponnese with the Balkan Peninsula, you should also prepare an appropriate amount of cash.
-The tunnel will cost you from 3 to 5 Euro, whereas the bridge will cost you approximately 13-20 Euro.
+If you plan to take the Aktio - Preveza underwater tunnel or the Rio - Andirio bridge connecting the Peloponnese to the Balkan Peninsula, you should also prepare plenty of cash.
+The tunnel will cost you between €3 and €5, while the bridge will cost you around €13-20.

 Greece: parking in cities